 When a doctor or other licensed medical professional performs a birth delivery, they are expected to conduct themselves in a professional manner that is in concert with specifically approved medical protocols and standards.
 The great majority of birth injuries and cerebral palsy birth problems are caused by medical professionals who deviate from those protocols.
 Cerebral palsy permanently affects the baby’s muscles, muscle coordination, gait, movement, and motor skills.
 Cerebral palsy affects the brain, which in turn affects the muscles and movement.
 Cerebral palsy may take months or years before symptoms develop and appear.
 Because there is a statute of limitations, it is important to consult with an experienced West Virginia cerebral palsy attorney as soon as knowledge of the condition is known.
-The Law Firm of Tiano O’Dell represents cerebral palsy victims in Charleston and throughout West Virginia.
-A complimentary consultation is immediately available to discuss your case – read on.
+Tiano O’Dell, PLLC represents cerebral palsy victims in West Virginia.
+A complimentary consultation is immediately available to discuss your case.
+Keep reading to learn more.

 There may be various symptoms related to cerebral palsy.
 Attentive parents often notice these subtle or gross abnormalities that include the following:

-- Seizures – seizures are one of the symptoms that results from damage to the brain
+- Seizures: one of the symptoms that results from damage to the brain

 Various types of cerebral palsy exist, including the following: